CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

      ![](media2/1/m3s1.png)

-1. Navigate back to the browser and refresh the web page; then, from the top right of the embedded report, click the **Export to CSV** button.
+1. Navigate back to the browser and refresh the web page.
+Then, from the top right of the embedded report, click the **Export to CSV** button.
 A **CSV** file containing the exported data will automatically be downloaded.

      ![](media2/1/m3s2.png)